otkd/CGOA-Study-Guide/README.md

 - **Event-Driven**: While not the primary model in GitOps, event-driven mechanisms can complement GitOps by triggering actions based on specific events.

-**Resources:**
+Resources:

 - [GitOps: The Push and Pull Approach](https://www.harness.io/blog/gitops-the-push-and-pull-approach) - Article
 - [Understanding Pull-Based GitOps](https://www.weave.works/blog/gitops-operations-by-pull-request) - Article

 #### Architecture Patterns (in-cluster and external reconciler, state store management, etc.)

-- In-Cluster Reconciler: A software agent that runs within the cluster and is responsible for monitoring the state of the cluster and applying the desired state.
+- **In-Cluster Reconciler**: A software agent that runs within the cluster and is responsible for monitoring the state of the cluster and applying the desired state.
-- External Reconciler: Similar to in-cluster reconcilers, but run outside the cluster, often used for multi-cluster management or for managing resources that are not directly accessible from within the cluster.
+- **External Reconciler**: Similar to in-cluster reconcilers, but run outside the cluster, often used for multi-cluster management or for managing resources that are not directly accessible from within the cluster.
-- State Store Management: Structuring and managing the state store to ensure immutability, versioning, and complete version history.
+- **State Store Management**: Structuring and managing the state store to ensure immutability, versioning, and complete version history.
-- Secret Management: Managing secrets in a secure and compliant manner, often using tools like Vault, Sealed Secrets, or GitOps-specific solutions like KubeSecrets.
+- **Secrets Management**: Managing secrets in a secure and compliant manner, often using tools like Vault, Sealed Secrets, or GitOps-specific solutions like KubeSecrets.

-**Resources:**
+Resources:

 - [Ways of structuring your repositories](https://fluxcd.io/flux/guides/repository-structure/) - Flux Docs
 - [Managing the 'Git' in 'GitOps': 4 Ways to Structure Code in Your GitOps Repos](https://www.harness.io/blog/gitops-repo-structure) - Article